 To learn more about the Interfraternity Council, click here.

 The Elon National Pan-Hellenic Council (NPHC) is the governing organization for six historically African-American fraternities and sororities.
 Its purpose is to create and maintain high standards in the life of fraternities and sororities; perpetuate constructive fraternity and sorority relationships; foster an understanding of the structure and method of operation among the affiliate organizations; address, coordinate and develop action strategies of mutual concern to the affiliate organizations; and serve as the conduit for such action plans as may be developed.
 Elon University is very fortunate to be the home of seven of the nine NPHC organizations.
 Our collegiate NPHC helps govern the seven chapters and brings them together for service, communication and creating equity.
 Their goal is to help create and maintain the high standards and expectations that come with being a member of a fraternity or sorority and perpetuate the lifetime commitment one agrees to upon initiation.
-In addition, the council works with Panhellenic Council and Interfraternity Council on community events such as Greek Week, Trick-or-Treat on Greek Street and other fraternity and sorority events.

 To learn more about the National Pan-Hellenic Council, click here.